 Hello, My name is Tim Schaeps and I'm a technology enthusiast that likes to share stuff.

-I'm a principal consultant working for AE, which is a Belgian IT consultancy company.
-My work can be seen as "helping organizations with their evolution towards a DevOps way of working", but for me, it goes way further.
+I'm a technology enthusiast that is working primarily in Belgium.
+My work can be seen as "helping organizations with their technical evolution", but for me, it goes way further.
 I like to assess situations, find the places where it hurts and work (together with the involved people) towards a solution.
 Because of my (technical) background and my broad knowledge, I focus mainly on the people, the processes and the tools in IT departments and (by extension) organizations as a whole.
-Additionally, I have always been fascinated by "cloud" and in my context that is mainly Microsoft Azure.
+Additionally, I have always been fascinated by "cloud" and in my context that is mainly Microsoft Azure .
 This huge platform has been around my entire professional career and has a vast and ever growing amount of services.
 It is very challenging to completely know and understand it.
 So when I look at organization that just get started, I often see that people struggle with it.
 So having said this, it is my aim to understand/know as much as possible of it so that I can in turn help others with it where I can.

 Since 2010, I have been writing on and off for my personal website/blog and I must admit that I have not always been the best or even consistent writer in terms of regular posting.
 There were periods when I wrote up absolutely nothing there were periods when I wrote from time to time.
 Fact is that when I started my professional career, Yves Goeleven (twitter) (who was my colleague/coach/mentor/... at the time), encouraged me somewhere in 2010-2011 to share my learnings with the world.